Hermitian geometry on resolvent set(I): Introduction

 \section{Introduction}

-In \cite {CD}, the first author and Cowen introduced geometric concepts such as holomorphic bundle and curvature into Operator Theory.
-This gave rise to complete and computable invariants for the Cowen-Douglas operators.
-This idea was followed up in a series of papers in the study of Hilbert modules in analytic function spaces, where a curvature invariant is defined for some natural tuples of commuting operators.
-We refer readers to \cite{DM,Do,DP} and the references therein for this line of research.
+In \cite {CD}, Cowen and the first-named author introduced geometric concepts such as holomorphic bundle and curvature into Operator Theory.
+This gave rise to complete and computable invariants for certain operators with rich spectral structure, i.e, the Cowen-Douglas operators.
+The idea was extended to multivariable cases in the study of Hilbert modules in analytic function spaces, where curvature invariant is defined for some canonical tuples of commuting operators.
+We refer readers to \cite{DM,Do,DP, Sa} and the references therein for more information.
 This paper aims to study general (possibly non-commuting) tuples using geometric ideas.
-Its approach is to use the newly emerged concept of projective joint spectrum $P(A)$ introduced by the second author (cf. \cite{Ya}).
+The approach is based on the newly emerged concept of projective joint spectrum $P(A)$ introduced by the second-named author (cf. \cite{Ya}).
+Some preliminary findings are reported here.
+They shall help to build a foundation for subsequent and more in-depth studies.

 Let ${\mathcal B}$ be a complex Banach algebra with unit $I$ and $A=(A_1, A_2, \cdots, A_n)$ be a tuple of linearly independent elements in ${\mathcal B}$.
-The multiparameter pencil is an important subject of study in various fields, for example in algebraic geometry \cite{Vi}, math physics \cite{AJ}, PDE \cite{At}, group theory \cite{GS}, etc., and more recently in the settlement of the Kadison-Singer Conjecture (\cite{MSS}).
+The multiparameter pencil is an important subject of study in various fields, for example in algebraic geometry \cite{Vi}, math physics \cite{AJ,Je}, PDE \cite{At}, group theory \cite{GS}, etc., and more recently in the settlement of the Kadison-Singer Conjecture (\cite{MSS}).
 In these studies, the primary interest was in the case when $A$ is a tuple of self-adjoint operators.
-For general tuples, the notion of projective joint spectrum is defined in \cite{Ya} and some general study was initiated (cf. \cite{BCY}, \cite{CSZ}, \cite{CY}, \cite{SYZ}). \\
+For general tuples, the notion of projective joint spectrum is defined in \cite{Ya} and its property is investigated in a series of papers (cf. \cite{BCY}, \cite{CSZ}, \cite{CY}, \cite{SYZ}). \\